Boundary Lane Children's Centre

 7. How many staff are at Boundary Lane?

 There are 16 staff.
-This includes the Director, an administrative assistant, a cook, a permanent relief worker, 4 carers per day in the nursery, and 1 part-time and 7 full-time carers in the Kindergarten.
+This includes the Director, an administrative assistant, a cook, 4 full time educators and 1 part time educator per day in the nursery, and 6 full time educators and 1 part-time educator in the Kindergarten.

 8. How is the centre managed?